Welcome to the

 The arts get us thinking deeply, make us laugh, cause us to question the world as it is, help to build a diverse community, celebrate international awareness, beautify our world and nurture our spirits.
 These are but a few ways that the arts make our lives that much richer.

-Due to the COVID-19 pandemic Artful Wednesdays performances will be virtual for the Fall 2020 semester.
+Due to the COVID-19 pandemic Artful Wednesdays performances will be virtual for the Spring 2021 semester.

 Please visit PITT ARTS’ COVID-19 Arts Update page to learn about Pittsburgh Arts and Culture closures, cancellations and postponed events.